Meet the team: Francesca

 5. A cultural wonder

-From Aggtelek’s magnificent limestone caves, to the lively shores of the Balaton, the largest lake in Central Europe, from the fascinating Hortobágy National Park to one of the most beautiful European cities, Hungary’s capital, Budapest – Hungary has countless wonders to see.
+From Aggtelek’s magnificent limestone caves to the lively shores of Lake Balaton, the largest lake in Central Europe, from the fascinating Hortobágy National Park to one of the most beautiful European cities, Hungary’s capital, Budapest, Hungary has countless wonders to see.
 However, experiencing Hungary is so much more than the tourist attractions.
 Hungarian culture is one of the richest and most well-preserved in all of Europe.
-Catching a performance and táncház (lit. dance house) of Hungarian folk dances, as well as trying traditional food like the töltött káposzta or a proper pörkölt (stew) are essentials on a trip to Hungary.
-But most of all, they are going to make you fall in love with Hungary and leave you with a desire to learn Hungarian.